CatarinaGamboa/liquidhaskell-short-tutorial/README.md

 ## Feedback and Gotchas

-Editing feedback and various gotchas can be found in [feedback.md](feedback.md)
+Editing feedback and various gotchas can be found in [feedback.md](feedback.md) -->

+## Solutions
+Solution to Lazy Queues https://ucsd-progsys.github.io/liquidhaskell/blogposts/2015-01-30-okasakis-lazy-queue.lhs/